 A million years of sand and rain made me who I am Built up, compressed, washed clean and worn down.
 Rusty red, sandy blond, and streaked with black.
 I defy the elements openly as an acrobat would For Newton pulls heavy on my ancient spine.
 Yet I arch high overhead triumphant and grand Shade from a withering sun for strangers below.

-The super secret squirrels convened Their meeting in the vault Each day at noon they gathered there Discussing who knows what The watchers all looked in from out As blind and dumb and deaf As though they had no mouth or ears To use for baited breath Whispers swirled from left to right Then back around again Tales of conquests in the works Cabals of greed and sin Murmurings of secret tech Sensors, planes, and tools Laser guns and mind control Oh man... it sounded cool While all along the secret squirrels Sat bored and languid then And hour by hour discussed at length The font for slide one-ten
+The super secret squirrels convened Their meeting in the vault Each day at noon they gathered there Discussing who knows what The watchers all looked in from out As blind and dumb and deaf As though they had no mouth or ears To use for baited breath Whispers swirled from left to right Then back around again Tales of conquests in the works Cabals of greed and sin Murmurings of secret tech Sensors, planes, and tools Laser guns and mind control Oh man...… Read the rest

-Almost endless years of school Countless hours of study Promotions moving ever up An awful sense of duty To be the expert and make change A constant goal since youth Use of hands and head at once Connecting truth with truth Explore and build to meet demand Reflect on what's been made More to know you've done it right Than strictly to get paid A phantom of some lingering dream Haunting daily chores Wants unmet in truthful life Like salt in open sores No new ideas are his today Great works he builds no more He simply gathers and compiles Then brings it to the fore With words they laud and stroke him Encourage, praise and bless But in his mind he is a fraud A parrot or even less
+Almost endless years of school Countless hours of study Promotions moving ever up An awful sense of duty To be the expert and make change A constant goal since youth Use of hands and head at once Connecting truth with truth Explore and build to meet demand Reflect on what's been made More to know you've done it right Than strictly to get paid A phantom of some lingering dream Haunting daily chores Wants unmet in truthful life Like salt in open sores No new ideas are his today Great works he builds no more He simply gathers and compiles… Read the rest

 I’ve always liked writing, but rarely get a chance to write things not formal, technical, or even worse… bureaucratic.
 Given my background, you’d think anything artistic would have atrophied years ago, and in truth it probably has.
 However, though unqualified and not particularly gifted, every once in a while I get an urge to dust off the non-analytical parts of my self and see just how much of it is left.

 In a home filled with artistic, musical, and literary talent, I often end up filling the requirement for an audience.
-It’s unlikely anyone would ask me to perform when they have access to Liz, Sydney, and Isaac.
-Over the years, I’ve been less and less likely to publicly attempt any form of art.
-Even deciding to post this to be visible for the three or so people who might occasionally read this blog has been an internal struggle.
+It’s unlikely anyone would ask me to perform when … Read the rest

 Updated 21 Dec 2014…